Systemized/CGI_Club_Repo/README.md

-# CGI_CLUB_REPO v2.0
+# CGI_Club_Repo v2.0

+> New branch.
+Will later be set to default
-> New branch, rebuilding project with cleaner code
+> Rebuilding project with cleaner code